oleg-alexandrov/PolyView/Readme.md

 #### Options menu

-* Set the linewidth of polygon edges
+* Set the line width of polygon edges
 * Set the background color

 #### Right-click menu